 - Mouth sores;

 - Rapid temperature rises to above 39º C;

 - Bleeding through the nose, anus or vagina, with no apparent explanation.

-In this case it is still important to tell the doctor all the symptoms you have, when they appeared, if you changed something in your diet or if you were in another country, for example.
-If there is pain, it is still advisable to explain where the body site is affected, when it started and if the intensity has been constant.
+In this case, it is still important to tell the doctor all the symptoms you have, when they appeared, if you changed something in your diet or if you were in another country, for example.
+If there is pain, it is still advisable to explain which part of the body is affected, when it started and if the intensity has been constant.

-With this information the doctor may be suspicious of a disease and request tests if necessary, indicating the most appropriate treatment.
+With this information the doctor may suspect a disease and request tests if necessary, indicating the most appropriate treatment.